View Dataset Stats

 Note

-Your dashboard is where you can see aggregate stats for each of your datasets, including the date the dataset was last updated, the number of unique records, the number of active records, and the number of record or device matches by destination.
+Your dashboard is where you can see aggregate stats for each of your datasets, including the date the dataset was last updated, the number of unique records, and the number of active records.

 To view dataset stats in your dashboard: